-Unit 2: Australian identity needs to be moved on to the next line.
+Unit 2: Australian identity

-- Unit 3: Devised ensemble performance - Unit 4: Devised solo performance
+Unit 3: Devised ensemble performance

+Unit 4: Devised solo performance

 This unit focuses on creating, presenting and analysing a devised solo and/or ensemble performance that includes real or imagined characters and is based on stimulus material that reflects personal, cultural and/or community experiences and stories.
 Students apply play-making techniques to give shape and meaning to their performance.
 They manipulate expressive and performance skills in the creation and presentation of characters, and develop awareness and understanding of how characters are portrayed in a range of performance styles.
 They document the processes they use as they explore a range of stimulus material, and experiment with production areas, dramatic elements, conventions and performance styles.